-Alias maps are only used by the extensions associated to them using the Alias maps field in the extension configuration dialog, section 5.1 on page 38.
+Alias maps are only used by the extensions associated to them using the Alias maps field in the extension configuration dialog, section 5.1 on page 36.

-To call a queue from an extensions, the 38 feature code can be used (as explained in section 21.5 on page 169).

-To quickly call a queue without having to remember the feature code, the following alias map can be used:

-Name Match Rule Replace Rule

-Quick_Queue (\d{3}) 38\$1

-This rule will owner nd avor 2 digit num her to the feature and to

-This rule will expand every 3-digit number to the feature code to call the appropriate queue.
+- m an extensions, the in section 20.4 on pa e 38 feature code can be ge 154). ueue without having alias map can be us g to remember the feature ed: Name Name Match Rule Replace Rule Quick_Queue (\d{3}) 38\$1 This rule will expanded and the appropriate ber to the feature code to